Annaly Capital Management Inc. (NLY) EPS is poised to hit 0.88 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Annaly Capital Management Inc. (NLY)

-Through scrutinizing the latest numbers posted by the [Annaly Capital Management Inc., NLY], it can be observed that its last 5-days Average volume of 5.25 million was lower the volume of 6.21 million, it posted the year before.
-During the previous 9 days, stock’s Stochastic %D was recorded 9.40% While, its Average True Range was 0.84.
+If we take a close look at the recent performances of Annaly Capital Management Inc. (NYSE: NLY), its last 5-days Average volume was 6.21 million that shows plunge from its year to date volume of 6.21 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 93.20% While, its Average True Range was 0.51.

-Raw Stochastic average of Annaly Capital Management Inc. (NLY) in the period of the previous 100 days is set at 63.63%, which indicates a major rise in contrast to 19.82% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 17.06% that was lower than 49.52% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Annaly Capital Management Inc. (NLY) in the period of the previous 100 days is set at 76.29%, which indicates a major fall in contrast to 87.24% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 22.23% that was lower than 49.30% volatility it exhibited in the past 100-days period.